-We are proud to report possums are much less of a problem in Hawke’s Bay than elsewhere in New Zealand thanks to HBRC-led and funded programmes and the input of farmers which has seen possums reduce to very low numbers.
+We are proud to report possums are much less of a problem in Hawke’s Bay than elsewhere in New Zealand thanks to the Regional Council-led and funded programmes and the input of farmers which has seen possums reduce to very low numbers.

-About $13-14 million has been spent by HBRC on the PCA programmes which started in 2001, not including the time, costs and efforts of farmers.
+About $13-14 million has been spent by the Regional Council on the PCA programmes which started in 2001, not including the time, costs and efforts of farmers.
 More than 710,000 hectares of farmland across Hawke's Bay region, plus reserves and urban areas, have possum control in place making this programme a landmark of its kind in New Zealand.

 In 2015 the regional possum control programme was awarded the SOLGM Air NZ Environmental Achievement Award.